 Scholarship opportunities presented here are from organizations external to Kirkwood Community College, and reflect the most current information they have provided us.
 The external organization is the final authority regarding scholarship amounts, deadlines, eligibility criteria, and other relevant information.
 Kirkwood is not responsible for incorrect information listed here.
 We hope this content is helpful to you in your search for scholarships.

 The mission of the Tama Soil and Water Conservation District is to provide to all citizens technical, financial and educational services for the conservation and wise use of all natural resources within Tama County.
-To apply for this scholarship, students must:
+The organization is providing a $1,000 scholarship to a currently enrolled student at a two or four-year college for the 2026-'27 academic year, who is enrolled in a field of conservation or agriculture and has a permanent address located within Tama County or is a Tama County native.
+Applications must be submitted by June 26.

 CAPTRUST Scholarship